Big Button - Part 9 - Rust Development Workflow

 bacon --all-features --job clippy

-4. Open up a second terminal for flashing and running our code.
+4. Open up a second terminal for building, flashing, and running your code.

 Add Changes Continuously